-- remediation costs, such as liability for stolen assets or information, repairs of system damage or replacement of systems, and incentives to customers or business partners in an effort to maintain relationships after an attack; - increased cybersecurity protection costs, which may include the costs to continue to make organizational changes, deploy additional personnel and protection technologies, train employees, and engage third party consultants;

-- lost revenues resulting from the unauthorized use of proprietary information or the failure to retain or attract customers following an attack; - litigation and legal risks, including regulatory actions by state and federal governmental authorities; - increased cybersecurity and other insurance premiums; - reputational damage that adversely affects customer or investor confidence; and - damage to our competitiveness, stock price, and long-term stockholder value.
+- remediation costs, such as liability for stolen assets or information, repairs of system damage or replacement of systems, and incentives to customers or business partners in an effort to maintain relationships after an attack; - increased cybersecurity protection costs, which may include the costs to continuing to make organizational changes, deploy additional personnel and protection technologies, train employees, and engage third party consultants; - lost revenues resulting from the unauthorized use of proprietary information or the failure to retain or attract customers following an attack; - litigation and legal risks, including regulatory actions by state and federal governmental authorities; - increased cybersecurity and other insurance premiums; - reputational damage that adversely affects customer or investor confidence; and - damage to our competitiveness, stock price, and long-term stockholder value.

 Despite advances in security hardware, software, and encryption technologies, the methods and tools used to obtain unauthorized access, disable or degrade service, or sabotage systems are constantly changing and evolving, and may be difficult to anticipate or detect for long periods of time, and there is no guarantee that the proactive measures we put in place will be adequate to safeguard against all data security breaches or misuses of data.
-In addition, as the regulatory environment relating to retailers and other companies' obligation to protect such sensitive data becomes increasingly rigorous, with new and constantly changing requirements applicable to our business, compliance with those requirements could result in additional costs, and a material failure on our part to comply could subject us to fines or other regulatory sanctions and potentially to lawsuits.

-Although we believe we are diligent in selecting systems and vendors, and implementing procedures to enable us to maintain the integrity of our systems when we modify them, there are additional inherent risks associated with modifying or replacing systems, and with new or changed relationships, including accurately capturing and maintaining data, realizing the expected benefit of the change and managing the potential disruption of the operation of the systems as the changes are implemented.
+Although we endeavor to protect consumer identity and payment information through the implementation and modification of security technologies, processes and procedures, including training programs for employees to raise awareness about phishing, malware and other cyber risks and certification of our major technology suppliers and any outsourced services through accepted security certification measures, we could experience increased costs associated with maintaining these protections as threats of cyber-attacks increase in sophistication and complexity.
+In addition, there are additional inherent risks associated with modifying or replacing systems, and with new or changed relationships, including accurately capturing and maintaining data, realizing the expected benefit of the change and managing the potential disruption of the operation of the systems as the changes are implemented.
 Potential issues associated with implementing technology initiatives and the time and resources required to optimize the benefits of new elements of our systems and infrastructure could reduce the efficiency of our operations in the short term.
-In addition, any interruption in the operation of our websites, particularly our e-commerce site, could cause us to suffer reputational harm or to lose sales if customers are unable to access our site or purchase merchandise from us during such interruption.
+In addition, any interruption in the operation of our websites, particularly our ecommerce site, could cause us to suffer reputational harm or to lose sales if customers are unable to access our site or purchase merchandise from us during such interruption.